The Fastest ‘Fast and Furious’ Charger Ever

 Dennis McCarthy is a picture car coordinator at Universal Studios.
 His shop, Vehicle Effects, produced the custom cars for the past seven Fast Saga films.

-McCarthy says he always looks for inspiration at places such as SEMA.
+On MotorTrend, McCarthy said he always looks for inspiration at places such as SEMA.
 Recently, a Mustang built by Speedkore Performance caught his eye.
 The classic car had been converted to a mid-engine setup–similar to a supercar–for better weight distribution and handling.

 Dennis McCarthy finished the mid-engine Fast and Furious Charger